Shruti Haasan calls ‘Coolie’ experience a ‘beautiful kind of madness’ - www.lokmattimes.com

 Shruti Haasan calls ‘Coolie’ experience a ‘beautiful kind of madness’

-Chennai, July 17 Actress Shruti Haasan has opened up about her exhilarating experience working on director Lokesh Kanakaraj's upcoming ...
+Chennai, July 17 Actress Shruti Haasan has opened up about her exhilarating experience working on the upcoming high-octane film ...

-Chennai, July 17 Actress Shruti Haasan has opened up about her exhilarating experience working on director Lokesh Kanakaraj's upcoming high-octane film 'Coolie', calling it “a beautiful kind of madness.”
+Chennai, July 17 Actress Shruti Haasan has opened up about her exhilarating experience working on the upcoming high-octane film 'Coolie', calling it “a beautiful kind of madness.”

 Known for balancing her edgy music persona with powerful roles on screen, Shruti said the film offered an environment that was both chaotic and deeply focused - a combination she thrived in.

 In a candid reflection on her time on set, Shruti shared, “There was always this buzzing energy behind the scenes.
-We did a lot of night shoots, which I personally like quite a bit.
-So, that was quite relaxing for me.
-But yeah, there were a lot of things happening.
-Everyone was really focused on the work, and overall it was really, really good energy.”
+We did a lot of night shoots, which I personally like quite a bit, so that was quite relaxing for me.
+But yeah, there was a lot of things happening.
+Everyone was really focused on the work, and overall it was a really, really good energy.”

 Shruti, who seamlessly switches between her punk rock concerts and demanding film sets, found Coolie to be a natural fit for her dynamic personality.